-The performance of banks has become a major concern of planners and policy makers in India, since the gains of real sector economy depend on how efficiently the financial sector performs the function of financial intermediation (Rangarajan, 1997).
-Efficiency operation of banks has become an important issue in product innovations and deregulation take place, competitive pressures rise and force bank to operate more efficiently.
+The performance of banks has become a major concern of planners and policy makers in India, since the gains of real sector economy depend on how efficiently the financial sector performs the function of financial intermediation (Rangarajan.
+1997).
+Efficiency operation of banks has become an important issue in India. product innovations and financial deregulation take place, competitive pressures rise and force bank to operate more efficiently.
 In order to raise the standards of the banks internationally, a number of committees were appointed by RBI.
 Among them, Narasimham committee I (1991), Narasimham Committee II (1998) and Verma Committee (1999) were influential in improving international standards, and led to banking sector reforms, globally flexible to its deregulation, norms and conditions etc. As the time changed life of women has also been changed.
-She changed her life to an extreme limit that she is getting educated and earning equal to her husband.